Title IV Authorization

 - Login to your UAccess Student Center

-- Click “Financial Aid Authorization” located in the Finances box
+- Click the "Financial Aid Authorization" button near the bottom of the page

 What charges are the university restricted from paying?Click or enter to reveal information below